PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshooting.md

 Connect a USB cable to the DUT.
 Note the COM port enumerated in Device Manager Ports(COM&LPT) drop down
   ![DeviceManager.gif](DeviceManager.gif)

-Open a terminal to the COM port of the DUT and set for appproate BAUD rate.
+Open a terminal to the COM port of the DUT and set for appropriate BAUD rate.
 Press the reset switch on the DUT and the LCD display should display a message.
 The terminal should display a boot message too.
 This example is of a RealTerminal connected to the DUT.

   ![DUT_TerminalBoot.gif](DUT_TerminalBoot.gif)

+  Press the Mute Switch S601 and the white LEDs D201-D205 should light.
+The Buzzer will make a sound.

+  Check that the power LED D105 is lit and is RED.

+# TO DO Future tests:
+ * Connect the DUT to an SPI controller and test SPI interface.
+ * Connect the DUT to an I2C peripheral device and test the I2C daisy chain output.
+ * Walking One test of LEDs D201-D205.
+ * Test for Amplitude Modulation of Buzzer.